 Staying at Nemacolin Woodlands Resort

 While there are many buildings on the property, the one most associate with Nemacolin Woodlands Resort is the Chateau Lafayette.
 This beautiful property was inspired by the Ritz in Paris and feels like a luxurious European countryside retreat.
-If you look online comments about Nemacolin Woodlands Resort, reviews seem to be overwhelmingly positive.
+If you look at online comments about Nemacolin Woodlands Resort, reviews seem to be overwhelmingly positive.

 From the moment you arrive, are greeted by the resort’s valets, and walk into the palatial lobby with marble floors and crystal chandeliers, you’ll know that this is a fantastic place to unwind for a few days.

 While there are a variety of suites available in the chateau, I stayed in a standard room.
-However, even the standard room is incredibly well appointed.
+However, even the standard room is incredibly well-appointed.

 One of my favorite parts of the stay were the small touches.
 When I walked into my room, the TV was on and playing relaxing music and each evening’s turndown service included a few chocolates.